TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-locator.md

   Name:
   Location: /10.0.1.31:/Users/yozie/snappydata/rowstore/RowStore_13_b48393_Linux/server1/./datadictionary
 ]
-Use the "snappy-shell list-missing-disk-stores" command to see all disk stores that are being waited on by other members. - See log file for details.
+Use the "snappy list-missing-disk-stores" command to see all disk stores that are being waited on by other members. - See log file for details.
 ```

 The locator synchronizes persistent data and completes startup after the dependent members join the system.